 Adobe Illustrator is a subscription design program, which means there isn’t a one-time purchase option.
 You can get it at as low as $19.99/month for all apps with an annual plan.
 Who gets this deal?
 Students and teachers.
 Still in school?
 Lucky you!

-For example, I use Illustrator, InDesign, and Photoshop, so instead of paying $62.79/month, $52.99 is a better deal.
+For example, I use Illustrator, InDesign, and Photoshop, so instead of paying for them individually, $54.99 is a better deal.
 Still pricy I know, that’s why I said it’s worth it for those who are really committed to becoming a graphic designer.

 Before pulling out your wallet, you can always try the free trial for 7 days.